Interviews with Baud members

 In a nutshell...

-• A confessable mania: I need to have cats around.
+- A confessable hobby: I need to have cats nearby.

-• A book that you would recommend: Cows, pigs, wars and witches.
+- A book you would recommend: Cows, pigs, wars and witches.

-• A phrase that is your mantra: It is never early for a beer or late for a coffee.
+- A phrase that is your mantra: it's never too early for a beer and never too late for a coffee.

-• Something surprising about you: I'm not that surprising
+- Something surprising about you: I am not that surprising.